 Lleyn Pilgrims Trail – 72 miles – 7 days.
-This route is based on an ancient pilgrimage route for pilgrims coming from Bangor longing to make the journey to Aberdaron to wait for their boat to Bardsey Island, for that treacherous but transcendent approach to the Isle of the Setting Sun, then after the Bardsey ‘moment’, it trundles along the southern coast of the peninsula to St Cynhaearn’s Church near Porthmadog.
-Along the way you will encounter beautiful sea shores, manageable mountains, sand dunes, clifflines, farmland, valleys and traditional villages where they still speak Welsh.
-The historic depth is there with the largest Iron Age hill fort and many 6th-century churches.
-You will mainly be walking along remote coastal paths, but some inland hilltops give great perspectives over surrounding unspoilt wild landscape, with the Irish coast to the West, Snowdonia to the East, Anglesey to the North, and to the South, Ynys Enlli with its epic view of Bardsey.
+Aberdesach to Porthmadog.
+This route is based on an ancient pilgrimage route for pilgrims coming from Bangor longing to make the journey to Aberdaron to wait for their boat to Bardsey Island, for that treacherous but transcendent approach to the Isle of the Setting Sun.
+After the Bardsey ‘moment’, you trundle along the southern coast of the peninsula to end at St Cynhaearn’s Church near Porthmadog.
+Along the way you encounter beautiful sea shores, manageable mountains, sand dunes, clifflines, farmland, valleys and traditional villages where they still speak Welsh.
+The historic depth is there with an Iron Age hill fort, many 6th-century churches and the unspoilt land itself.
+The route is mostly along remote coastal paths, but some inland hilltops give great perspective with the Irish coast to the West, Snowdonia to the East, Anglesey to the North, and to the South, the epic view of Bardsey Island.

 Deep history and Welsh traditions

 Travel packages available

 Holy Places along route listed in our book Britain’s Pilgrim Places: Clynnog Fawr; Pistyll; Llangwnnadl; Uwchmynydd; Bardsey; Aberdaron; Llanengan.